 The Council recognizes the wide range of risks to which the Bitou Municipality is exposed.
-The Municipality is committed to effective risk management to achieve its goals and objectives, moreover identifying opportunities that create value for all stakeholders.
-To develop and implement risk management is an integral part of good management practices within the organization as an essential component of good corporate governance.
+The Municipality is committed to effective risk management to achieve its goals and objectives, moreover, identifying opportunities that create value for all stakeholders, developing and implementing risk management as an integral part of good management practices within the organization being an essential component of good corporate governance.